- Teaches students:

 My name is David and I look forward to the opportunity to teach you how to sing your best, whatever style it is you want to learn.
 I graduated with a Bachelor of Arts in Music at Oregon State University, where I learned how to sing classical music well.
 In addition to that, I have years of experience in rock-and-roll bands, and have learned how to apply the lessons I learned from my classical voice teachers to my career as a (very) minor rock star.
 That's exactly what I want to help you with: whatever you want to sing, from any period in music history, I know how to teach you to sing with your best voice.
 Singing is one of the things that makes us all human and I relish the opportunity to help students of all ages and skill levels sing a little bit better each week.

 I began singing in high school choir, and quickly added piano and guitar to my repertoire of skills.
 By the time I began college, it was clear that a life of teaching music was in store for me.
 While studying music education and vocal performance at Oregon State University, I sang in the OSU Chamber Choir, which toured Arizona in 2005, eastern Europe in 2006, and San Francisco in 2007.
 After graduation, I worked for two years as a church music director and software tester before making the next move, to St. Louis.
 I earned a Master of Divinity degree at Covenant Theological Seminary in May 2014, and I plan to be a pastor, musician, and music teacher when all is said and done.
-I sing and play keyboards at Memorial Presbyterian Church in St. Louis.
+While living in St. Louis, I sang and played keyboards at Memorial Presbyterian Church, and currently play piano at Westminster Presbyterian Church in Corvallis.
 In my free time, I enjoy the finest coffees, reading fiction, and watching soccer.

 *** Lesson Details ***